50 College Freshman Tips I Wish I Knew Before My First Year

 active recall, practice tests, and teaching concepts aloud.

 Sleep deprivation destroys memory and focus.
-Never compromise your sleep because students often sacrifice sleep to feel productive, but end up performing worse.
+Many students often sacrifice sleep to feel productive, but end up performing worse.

 7. Use AI as a tutor, not a shortcut

-The use of AI, as we know, has increased rapidly in the last 3-4 years, and students are using it as an escape rather than an opportunity to improve their skills.
-I get it sometimes its emergency but, but I would still advise you to use AI as your learning partner.
-It can explain difficult concepts, but relying on it for answers weakens learning.
+Use of AI has increased rapidly recently, and students are using it to complete their work rather than using it as an opportunity to improve their skills.
+Use AI as your learning partner.
+It can explain difficult concepts, but do most work yourself.

-8. One difficult class per semester is enough
+8. Limit to 1 hard class per semester

-It’s not entirely in your control, but if you have an option i will highly recommend to only one difficult class per semester, as stacking several heavy courses leads to burnout sometimes.
+If possible take only one difficult class per semester, as stacking several heavy courses leads to burnout.

-The routine removes the daily mental negotiation about when to start.
-So try to do Same time.
-Same place.
+The routine removes the daily mental resistance of “when to start”.
+So try to study same time, same place.

 10. Grades matter less than competence

-Ok, by this point, i don’t mean that you entirely forget about grades, but to put equal importance on your skills, as employers increasingly care about skills, projects, and portfolios.
+I don’t mean to entirely forget about grades, but to put equal importance on your skills, as employers increasingly care about skills, projects, and portfolios.

 Social Life Tips for Freshmen

-Yes its the truth.
-Even confident students feel lost, and most students pretend to know what they are doing in begging, so the fear that “everyone else already belongs” is totally normal, and you don’t have to worry about it too much.
+Even confident students feel lost, and most students pretend to know what they are doing, so the fear that “everyone belongs but me” is totally normal, and you don’t have to worry about it too much.

 12. Join one club immediately